adamhuston/daemons-engine/README.md

 alembic upgrade head
 ```

-This creates `game.db` with all tables and seeds the starter world.
+This creates `dungeon.db` with all tables and seeds the starter world.

 ### Common Alembic Commands